Proud Boys got photo ops with Miami police chief. He says he didn’t know who they were.

 In one of his videos, Garcia is heard urging U.S. House Speaker Nancy Pelosi to “come out and play.
 He insisted during an interview with the Herald earlier this year that it wasn’t meant as a threat.

-Dozens of Proud Boy members — who describe themselves as a “Western Chauvinist” organization — were arrested for roles in the Jan.
+Dozens of Proud Boys members — who describe themselves as a “Western Chauvinist” organization — were arrested for roles in the Jan.
 6 riot.
-Garcia is friends with Miami’s Enrique Tarrio, the Proud Boy chairman who this week pleaded guilty to burning a Black Lives Matter flag.
+Garcia is friends with Miami’s Enrique Tarrio, the Proud Boys chairman who this week pleaded guilty to burning a Black Lives Matter flag.

 Comments